 Is The Steering Wheel Locked?

 A steering wheel is made with embedded safety measures.
 One of the safety measures includes locking itself when the key isn’t in the ignition cylinder.
 When the steering wheel locks, it stops the vehicle from moving.
-This means when the car is turned off, only a little bit of rotation leads to locking of the steering wheel.
+This means when the car is turned off, only a little bit of rotation leads to the locking of the steering wheel.
 This means when the key is removed, turning the steering wheel too far will lead to an impromptu lock.
 The key won’t turn inside the cylinder if the steering wheel is locked.

 How To Fix A Locked Steering Wheel